Tips for Care

 3. Silver or silver-plated cutlery and rust-free cutlery items should be stored separately from each other.
 Knives should also be kept in their own storage basket to avoid contact between steel and silver.

-4. Knives, spoons and forks should always be stored pointing upwards, that i 2000 s, handles pointing downwards, as this ensures optimum cleaning of the cutlery and allows suds solution to run off easily.
+4. Knives, spoons and forks should always be stored pointing upwards, that is, handles pointing downwards, as this ensures optimum cleaning of the cutlery and allows suds solution to run off easily.

 5. At the end of a programme, cutlery should be removed, checked and, if necessary, rubbed with a soft cloth.
 Any water marks or surface rust, especially on knife blades, should be removed immediately using a good metal-cleaning agent if necessary.